 Overall, Plum is a fairly safe app to use.
 The company is authorised and regulated by the Financial Conduct Authority, meaning they can carry out payment service activities.
 They’re also appointed as a distributor of electronic money on behalf of PayrNet Limited, who is also FCA registered.

 As for FSCS protection, things are slightly less clear.
-Your Plum account and Primary Pocket aren’t FSCS protected, but that’s because it doesn’t need to be.
+Any money held outside of an Interest Pocket isn’t FSCS protected, but that’s because it doesn’t need to be.
 If Plum goes under, you can apply to have the money you have set aside returned to you.
 For your investments, they are guarded by a regulated custodian.
 If they fail, the FSCS scheme kicks in for amounts up to up to £85,000.
 The same applies to Plum Interest Pockets.